skip to main content

 Kingfisher finances its operations using a number of funding instruments, including bank facilities and leases.

-The ratio of the Group’s net debt to Adjusted EBITDA was 1.6 times as of 31 January 2025 (1.6 times as of 31 January 2024).
+The ratio of the Group’s net debt to adjusted EBITDA (on a last twelve months’ basis) was 1.3 times as of 31 July 2025 (1.6 times as of 31 January 2025).
 At this level, the Group has financial flexibility while retaining an efficient cost of capital.
-The Group’s maximum net debt to Adjusted EBITDA is 2.0 times over the medium term.
+The Group’s maximum net debt to adjusted EBITDA is 2.0 times over the medium term.

 Net debt to EBITDA is set out below: